 17 people killed after wall collapse due to heavy rainfall in TN, govt to give ex gratia of 4 lakhs

-Coimbatore, Dec 02: At least seventeen people have been killed after a wall collapsed of collapsed four houses due to heavy downpour in Mettupalayam village in Coimbatore, Tamil Nadu Tuesday morning due to heavy downpour.
+Coimbatore, Dec 02: At least 17 people have been killed after a wall collapsed of collapsed four houses due to heavy downpour in Mettupalayam village in Coimbatore, Tamil Nadu on Monday morning due to heavy downpour.
 The rescue operation is underway to remove the people who are trapped in the debris.

 Reportedly, nine bodies have been retrieved so far.